Insights and Advice for Enabling More Efficient and Sustainable Construction

 Ensure regulatory compliance

 Sites should be checked against local building and environmental codes to ensure any proposed projects will be compliant with applicable laws.
-This includes verifying all necessary permits are in place, that minimum distances from roads and waterways (setback requirements) are established, and that property lines coincide with existing deeds and titles.
+This includes verifying that all necessary permits are in place, that minimum distances from roads and waterways (setback requirements) are established, and that property lines coincide with existing deeds and titles.

 Create a site survey report